noma-protocol/docs/docs/contracts/audit.md

 # Smart contracts audit

-The current version of the Oikos protocol was audited by Quill Audits.
+The current version of the Noma protocol was audited by Quill Audits.
 The results are available for download through the link below.

-Download the audit report <a href="/assets/quillaudits_oikos.pdf" target="_blank">here</a>.
+Download the audit report <a href="/assets/quillaudits_noma.pdf" target="_blank">here</a>.